 “Mexico falls in the highest-risk category because of a disproportionate number of cyber crime incidents,” said Héctor Pérez, e-commerce manager for Symantec Latin America.
 Based on a recent Symantec study, Mexico now ranks 3rd worldwide for cyber crime, after China and South Africa.

-Given Mexico’s late entrance to cyber security, it continues to lag.
-“Mexican institutions and agencies simply don’t have the capacity to deal with the problem,” claims Mr Carrillo.
+Given Mexico’s late entrance to cyber security, its institutions and agencies “simply don’t have the capacity to deal with the problem,” claims Mr Carrillo.
 A study by the National Risk Agenda recently confirmed this, warning that Mexico has “scarce capacity for prevention” and “almost no ability” to respond to potentially devastating cyber incidents.

 The study also concluded that the nation’s legal framework and ability to measure, prevent, monitor and mitigate cyber attacks are “grossly inadequate”.
 “The Mexican government is simply incapable of protecting the nation’s critical infrastructure and sensitive information.”

 Dr. Fernando Gutiérrez Cortés, professor at the Technological Institute and Superior Studies of Monterrey (ITESM), agrees.
 “Mexico is ill prepared for a massive cyber attack.”

 Prevention over enforcement

 Although Mexican politicians advocate increased enforcement, most realize that they’ll always be several steps behind cyber criminals.
 They question how Mexico can ever realistically pursue – much less prosecute – cyber cartels based in foreign (and often uncooperative) jurisdictions.

 Even the nation’s leading cyber crime agencies – the Mexican Cyber Security Incident Response Team (CERT-MX) and the Federal Police’s Scientific Division – lack the “long-arm” of the law like the US, Russia and China.
-Mexican digital forensic experts lack the sophistication to outsmart world-class hackers.
-And most of the digital platforms used by public and private entities are imported from elsewhere, making them even more vulnerable to attack.
+Mexican digital forensic experts are not as prepared to outsmart world-class hackers.
+And most of the digital platforms used by public and private entities are imported from elsewhere, making them even more vulnerable to foreign-based attack.

-In sum, Mexican lawmakers – reluctant to spend treasure in a losing battle.
-Citing studies that blame human error for nearly two-thirds of data breaches – far outstripping all other causes combined), they argue that prevention is not only more cost-effective but more sensible.
+In sum, Mexican lawmakers are reluctant to spend much-needed treasure in a losing battle.
+Citing studies that blame human error for nearly two-thirds of data breaches (far outstripping all other causes combined), they argue that prevention is not only more cost-effective but more sensible.
 With better security procedures, stronger passwords and better online collaboration, say many experts, most cyber crime can be prevented.